 2. Sea Salt Spray (The Pre-Styler)

-- Function: Mimics the texture of hair after swimming in the ocean.
-It binds strands slightly for a gritty feel.
+- Function: Mimics the texture of hair after swimming in the ocean, binding strands slightly for a gritty feel.

 3. Matte Clay / Paste (The Controller)